Note

 ---

-Full terms: https://laion-fmri.hebartlab.com/terms
+Stimulus terms: https://laion-fmri.hebartlab.com/terms

-Accept the licenses¶
+Accept the dataset license¶

 This is the same prompt-and-write-marker flow that